postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 When you add an API to the [Private API Network](https://go.postman.co/network/private), it's visible to your Postman team, but isn't visible to [partners](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/).

-The APIs that you add to the Private API Network reflect the latest state of the API in your team workspace.
-In other words, changes made to the API in the workspace are reflected in the network in real time.
+The APIs that you publish to the Private API Network reflect the latest state of the API in your team workspace.
+In other words, published changes made to the API in the workspace are reflected in the network in real time.

 #### Publishing specific API versions